This has been a long time coming.

 To a certain degree, GSP is a stepping stone.

 It’s intermingled with my own personal brand a bit.
-It’s also clearly tied to a local (Greensboro, NC) and a specific Internet marketing niche (SEO).
+It’s also clearly tied to a location (Greensboro, NC) and a specific Internet marketing niche (SEO).
 Eventually, we’re going to outgrow it.
 We already offer more than just SEO and most of our clients are not even in the state.
+A solid 10-20% aren’t even in the United States.

 I have other brands in development already.